+The first allocation of 899,000 vaccine doses have been accepted by all countries (Cote d'Ivoire, Nigeria, DRC, Liberia, CAR, Rwanda, Uganda, and South Africa) except for Kenya which is still pending.
+It is not clear if all of these 899,000 vaccine doses have been delivered at this time.
 The European Commission delivered the first shipment of 100,000 doses (out of a total of 122,300 doses in the next tranche) on November 14th to the Africa CDC.
 The total 122,300 doses expected to arrive are comprised of donations from Belgium, Germany, and Portugal.
 This brings the total number of doses delivered to 380,880 (7.06% of pledged doses).
+An additional delivery of 765,200 vaccine doses is being planned for delivery to the DRC.
+Additionally, Africa CDC expects the 3 million LC16 doses from Japan will arrive in the DRC next week, and a training for healthcare workers on proper vaccine administration is planned.
 The majority of doses (265,460) were delivered to the DRC where it is estimated 3 million doses are required to end the mpox outbreaks.
 Nigeria has received 10,000 doses, and Rwanda has received 6,420 doses.
+It is estimated an additional 1,678,000 vaccine doses will be ready for delivery in early December.

 Five countries have developed or are in the process of developing vaccination plans for mpox.
 Nigeria began rolling out vaccinations on November 18th.
 Rwanda began administering mpox vaccinations to high-risk populations starting on September 17th.
 As of November 14th, Rwanda has achieved 100% of the vaccination target and the DRC has achieved 103% of the vaccination target.
-The DRC has been unable to start a vaccination campaign in Kinshasha due to a shortage of vaccine doses.
-The head of the DRC's mpox control program cited the need for at least 162,000 doses to start a campaign in Kinshasha, and currently only 53,921 (33.28%) doses are available.
+The province of Kinshasa in the DRC has launched a vaccination campaign, achieving a coverage rate of 44.2%.
+The DRC is also preparing to extend vaccination efforts to the remaining 16 health zones in Kinshasa.
+The new strategy focuses on cluster vaccinations in hotspot areas.
+Furthermore, an evaluation of the first phase of vaccination in six provinces is underway to identify lessons learned for the second phase, which has been postponed to the week of December 2nd.